PostgREST/postgrest/api.rst

 .. note::

   By default, this output depends on the permissions of the role that is contained in the JWT role claim (or the :ref:`db-anon-role` if no JWT is sent).
-If you need to show all the endpoints disregarding the role's permissions, set the :ref:`openapi-mode` config to :code:`ignore_privileges`.
+If you need to show all the endpoints disregarding the role's permissions, set the :ref:`openapi-mode` config to :code:`ignore-privileges`.

 For extra customization, the OpenAPI output contains a "description" field for every `SQL comment <https://www.postgresql.org/docs/current/sql-comment.html>`_ on any database object.
 For instance,